Object-aware Inversion and Reassembly for Image Editing: Related Work

 \section{Related Work}

 \textbf{Text-driven image generation and editing.} Early methods for text-to-image synthesis \citep{han2017stackgan,zhang2018hdgan,xu2018attngan} are only capable of generating images in low-resolution and limited domains.
 Recently, with the scale-up of data volume, model capacity, and computational resources, significant progress has been made in the field of text-to-image synthesis.
 Representative methods like DALLE series \citep{ramesh2021zero,ramesh2022hierarchical}, Imagen \citep{saharia2022photorealistic}, Stable Diffusion \citep{rombach2022high}, Parti \citep{yu2022scaling}, and GigaGAN \citep{kang2023scaling} achieve unprecedented image generation quality and diversity in open-world scenarios.
 However, these methods provide limited control over the generated images.
 Image editing provides finer-grained control over the content of an image, by modifying the user-specified content in the desired manner while leaving other content intact.
 It encompasses many different tasks, including image colorization \citep{zhang2016colorful}, style transfer \citep{jing2019neural}, image-to-image translation \citep{zhu2017unpaired}, etc. We focus on text-driven image editing, as it provides a simple and intuitive interface for users.
-We refer readers to \citep{zhan2023mise} for a comprehensive survey on multimodel image synthesis and editing.
+We refer readers to \citep{zhan2023mise} for a comprehensive survey on multimodal image synthesis.

 \textbf{Text-driven image editing.} Text-driven image editing need understand the semantics in texts.
 The CLIP models \citep{radford2021learning}, contrastively pre-trained with learning on internet-scale image-text pair data, provide a semantic-rich and aligned representation space for image and text.
 Therefore, several works \citep{abdal2020image2stylegan++,alaluf2021restyle,bau2020semantic,styleclip} attempt to combine Generative Adversarial Networks (GANs) \citep{goodfellow2020generative} with CLIP for text-driven image editing.
 For example, StyleCLIP \citep{styleclip} develops a text interface for StyleGAN \citep{karras2019style} based image manipulation.
 However, GANs are often limited in their inversion capabilities \citep{xia2022gan}, resulting in an undesired change in image.